ConvincibleMedia/ConvincibleMedia/source/_clients/cambridge-university-press.md

     alt:
     title:
   link: '754342'
-- title: Catching attention with relevant advertising
+- title: Catching attention with more relevant ads
   subtitle: Online Dictionary Advertising
   description: Targeting users of the online Cambridge Dictionary with engaging ads
     for the publisher's other learning materials.